Federal Election Results Revealed: What It Means For Investors

 Property investors enjoyed capital gains of 18.19% over the last 12 months in CENTENARY HEIGHTS, translating to lower returns compared with its peers in QLD.

-Figures from the previous quarter show that capital gains for real estate buyers in CENTENARY HEIGHTS are low, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in CENTENARY HEIGHTS are high, as opposed to average gains per annum over the past five years.